 Jerseys must be worn completely outside of the pants and must be properly fastened to the pants at all times with tie-down straps.
 If any Player on that Team fails to comply after a warning, a Minor Penalty will be assessed.

-- → Rule 63 Delaying the Game. - ← For additional information, refer to IIHF Sport Regulations.
+← For additional information, refer to IIHF Sport Regulations.

 9.4.
 GOALKEEPER'S JERSEY